 We start the day with a visit of Agra Fort*.
 This powerful fortress of red sandstone encompasses, within its 2.5-km-long enclosure walls, the imperial city of the Mughal rulers.
 It comprises many fairy-tale palaces, such as the Jahangir Palace and the Khas Mahal, built by Shah Jahan; audience halls, such as the Diwan-i-Khas; and two very beautiful mosques.
 We then drive to Fatehpur Sikri*.
 Built during the second half of the 16th century by the Emperor Akbar, the City of Victory was the capital of the Mughal Empire for only some 10 years.
 The complex of monuments and temples, all in a uniform architectural style, includes one of the largest mosques in India, the Jama Masjid and the artistically designed mausoleum of the revered Sufi saint, Salim Chisty.
 We then drive to Keoladeo National Park*.
 This former duck-hunting reserve of the Maharajas is one of the major wintering areas for large numbers of aquatic birds from Afghanistan, Turkmenistan, China and Siberia.
 Some 364 species of birds, including the rare Siberian crane, have been recorded in the park.
 (B, D)

 Today we are transferred to railway station for our express train to Bhopal, the capital of Madhya Pradesh.
-Shatabdi Express trains are fully air-conditioned and travellers enjoy complimentary meals and seating comparable to business class on airlines.
-On arrival, we check in at our Hotel.
+Shatabdi Express trains are fully air-conditioned, and travelers enjoy complimentary meals.
+On arrival, we are transferred to our hotel.
 Bhopal is known as the city of Mosques.
 We will visit the Jama Masjid with its Gold spikes crowns the minarets, the Moti Masjid, architecturally similar to Delhi's Jama Masjid, and Taj-ul-Masajid, one of the largest mosques in Asia.
 It has a double-storied gateway with four recessed archways and nine cusped multifold openings in the main prayer hall.
 The Quibla wall in the prayer hall is carved with eleven recessed arches and has fine screens of trellis work.
 The massive pillars in the hall hold 27 ceilings through squinted arches of which 16 ceilings are decorated with ornate designs.

 Day 06: Bhopal/Excursion to Sanchi & Bhim Betka Caves